cameronenfuego/cameronenfuego.github.io/_posts/2018-09-03-deconstruction-integration.md

 ![](https://cdn-images-1.medium.com/max/1200/1*6uYlwa0Xr7iRQFPynhzlLg@2x.jpeg)

 I’ll admit, it’s so much easier to live life based on the principle of either-or.
 Something is one or the other, black or white.
 There are two categories for everything; gray can be exhausting.
 I cannot argue that a color with infinite shades isn’t exhausting.
-However, I am increasingly less able to argue that this “exhausting” shade isn’t a closer representation of Reality, of life as it is truly.
+However, I am increasingly less able to argue that this “exhausting” shade isn’t a closer representation of Reality, of life as it is truly.<!--more-->

 I’m once again reading through Richard Rohr‘s [“Falling Upward”](https://www.amazon.com/dp/0470907754/ref=cm_sw_r_cp_tai_heyJBb74W7VBZ) and I’ve been struck by Richard’s assertion that life is about the exceptions, not the rule.
 I — and I think _we_ in general — find comfort in the correlation, in establishing a correlation or a general rule.